 Would you say your training at NYFA was useful in terms of your transition to DP’ing on a feature film like Tapestry?

 Definitely.
-Between my time at NYFA and the times I’ve been fortunate enough to spend interning for Brett Ratner, I felt confident in my abilities as a filmmaker.
-I never considered myself a DP, and had no ambition to become one, but after this experience I have a new found appreciation and respect for the craft.
+Between my time at NYFA and the times I’ve been fortunate enough to spend interning, I felt confident in my abilities as a filmmaker.
+I never considered myself a DP, and had no ambition to become one, but after this experience, I have a new found appreciation and respect for the craft.
 Before we started I remember thinking, “I have no idea what the hell I’m doing as a DP,” but when I got into action and with the language and skills I developed at NYFA, I was able to effectively communicate with the cast and crew on the production.

 Was there any particular shot/scene or influence you had on Tapestry that you’re most proud of?